microsoft/BotFramework-Composer/.github/ISSUE_TEMPLATE/bot-framework-composer-bug.md

 - [ ] Edge

 ## OS
-Check what operating system you are using.
+What operating system are you using?
+Complete the necessary portions of this template and delete the rest.

 - [ ] macOS
 - [ ] Windows